erikvansebille/os4p_git_gitlab_bookdown/Appendix.md

 * **Fork**: within the context of GitHub, to fork is to copy someone's GitHub repository and put it in your GitHub account.
 Under the hood, it is just cloning their repository.

 * **HEAD**: refers to the latest commit in the branch you are at.
-By default, you are the most recent commit of the master branch.
+By default, you are the most recent commit of the main branch.
 When you `git checkout different_branch`, HEAD is now at the most recent commit of `different_branch`.
 If you are not at the most recent commit of a branch (e.g., you `git checkout` a previous commit), you are now in a `detached HEAD`.
   + Note that changes made in a **detached HEAD** situation would not be recorded once you `git checkout` back to the HEAD of the branch or to a different branch.